Personal and Professional Background

-I am a chemical engineer.
-I have worked in the process and energy industries for my entire career.
+I have worked as a chemical engineer in the process and energy industries for my entire career.
 (The picture is of me standing on a North Sea Oil and Gas platform.
 Although hard to see, it was snowing lightly when the picture was taken.)
 This engineering background helps me understand much of the science and technology that lies behind discussions to do with the Age of Limits.

-I also have a Masters in Literature from the University of Houston, Clear Lake.
+I have a Masters in Literature from the University of Houston, Clear Lake.
 I believe that this combination of engineering and literature helps me better understand the nature of the issues that we are facing.
 One of the themes of this book is that church leaders need to have a grasp of scientific and technological issues.
 The same idea applies in reverse to technical people — it is important for them to be familiar with the insights that can be provided by the liberal arts.